witalobenicio/react-native-zendesk-chat-api/README.md

 // You need to ensure that you will only send files with supported extensions
 // This is defined on your Zendesk Chat Dashboard

-// Files that begin with file:// need to have this first removed const realPath = (() => {
+// Files that begin with file:// need to have this sufix removed const realPath = (() => {
       if (path.includes('file://')) {
         return path.replace('file://', '');